 Tuning up your sprinklers is a great way to prevent waste.
 Not only that, but proper care and focus will enable you to custom-tailor your watering schedule to your landscape’s needs.
 You want to ensure that water is applied uniformly to meet the needs of your plants and each type of soil.
-That level of attention to detail will help keep your lawn and landscape looking healthy and beautiful.
-It’s a good idea to stay on top of things for a number of reasons, but one big one is that an overlooked cracked PVC pipe or fitting in your system can result in significant waste.
+That attention to detail will help keep your lawn and landscape looking healthy and beautiful.
+It’s a good idea to stay on top of things for several reasons, but one big one is that an overlooked cracked PVC pipe or fitting in your system can result in significant waste.

 Spring Sprinkler Maintenance in 7 Easy Steps

-In order to measure the water pressure, you will need a water pressure gauge (try this Orbit 91130).
+To measure the water pressure, you will need a water pressure gauge (try this Orbit 91130).
 For pressure above 40-65 PSI, you might need a pressure regulator to reduce it.
 If the pressure is too low, you can install nozzles with lower precipitation rates or cut the systems into smaller zones.